quicwg/base-drafts/draft-ietf-quic-transport.md

 These retroactively authenticate the version negotiation (see
 {{version-negotiation}}) that is performed prior to the cryptographic handshake.

-Inclusion of these values in an extension provides integrity protection for these values.
+The cryptographic handshake provides integrity protection for the negotiated version as part of the transport parameters (see {{transport-parameters}}).
 As a result, modification of version negotiation packets by an attacker can be detected.

-The client includes two fields in the transport parameters that it includes in the TLS ClientHello:
+The client includes two fields in the transport parameters:

 * The negotiated_version is the version that was finally selected for use.
 This MUST be identical to the value that is on the packet that carries the